RafaelNH/dwi_pca_denoising/README.md

 # PCA denoising

-This algorithm denoising data using a PCA.
+This algorithm denoising data using PCA.
 Code was implemeted based on the algorithm suggested by:

 [Veraart et al. Denoising of diffusion MRI using random matrix theory (2016).
 Neuroimage 142:394-406](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC5159209/)